-TER - Toll Enforcement Remedies which are tools the Authority is using to collect ZipCash transactions.
+TER - Toll Enforcement Remedies which are tools the Authority uses to collect unpaid ZipCash transactions.

 Third Tier Debt Service - Debt of the Authority that is secured by and payable from a lien on and the pledge of the Net Revenues subordinate to the First and Second Tier Debt.